TankerHQ/spec/blocks_format.md

 ### DoubleEncryptedKey

-An DoubleEncryptedKey is a 128-byte buffer corresponding to a 32-bytes cleartext, encrypted twice as a sodium sealed box.
+An DoubleEncryptedKey is a 128-byte buffer corresponding to a 32-bytes cleartext, encrypted twice with two different keys as sodium sealed boxes.

 ### GroupEncryptedKey